 Temperature Low In 45.9 °F / 7.7 °C

-Just like other cities Sydney possess it's own good and bad points. it is important to be smart and you will be OK and have a great trip to this fantastic Australian place.
-Take a good map and guide and be aware of where you are going, don't make it obvious you are a novice to the cities geography by holding an expensive video camera and don't carry huge amounts of cash on your person.
-Try and stick to well lit areas that are populated after nightfall and if you do get lost, ask an official or hail a taxi.
-You might be enjoying yourself, but still be alert.
+Like the majority of locations Sydney has it's good points and bad points, it is clever to have you wits about you and you will be fine and hold fond memories of this great Australian place.
+Take a good map and guide and be aware of where you are going, don't make it obvious you are a novice to the cities geography by exposing expensive electronic goods and don't carry huge amounts of cash on your person.
+Stick to well populated areas after dark and if you loose your way, hail a cab.
+Just because you might be on holiday, don't switch off.
 Bear this is mind and you will have a great time in Sydney.
-On the whole Australia is a very safe country with warm and friendly residents.
-A bit of research goes a long way and if you know a city better, you will have a much better time there.
+As a rule Australia is a welcoming place with great locals.
+Some basic groundwork pays dividends and if you know a city better, you will have a much better time there.